worker8/TourGuide/README.md

 # TourGuide
 TourGuide is an Android library.
-It lets you add a pointer, overlay and tooltip to easily guide your users on how to use your app.
-Take the below for example (this is an trivial example for demo purpose):
+It lets you add pointer, overlay and tooltip easily, guiding users on how to use your app.
+Refer to the example below(this is a trivial example for demo purpose):

-Let's say you have a button on your home screen that you want to teach your users to click on:
+Let's say you have a button on your home screen that you want your users to click on:
 ![A button](https://raw.githubusercontent.com/worker8/all_my_media_files/695d9a2/2015-07-01_screenshot1.png)

-You can use TourGuide, end result will look like this:
+Using TourGuide, the end result will look as below.
+A pointer, overlay and tooltip are added to the page to clearly notify user to tap on the "Get Started" button.
+Once user tap on the "Get Started" button, the overlay, pointer and tooltip will disappear.

 ![TourGuide at work](https://raw.githubusercontent.com/worker8/all_my_media_files/695d9a2/2015-07-01_screenshot.png)